 Staking is not unique to Rocket Pool, it’s a feature coming to Ethereum 2.0 in the near future.
 Ethereum 2.0 will include a new chain called the Beacon Chain, which anyone can become a validator on by making a deposit (or “stake”) of ether.
 Validators are responsible for ensuring the integrity of the Ethereum network, and earn interest on their deposit by doing so.

 The Beacon Chain will require a large sum of ether in order to become a validator, which many may not have access to.
-Rocket Pool aims to solve this problem by combining small amounts of ether from multiple users so that they can stake together!
+Rocket Pool aims to solve this problem by pooling ether from multiple users together so that they can stake with less!

 Staking in Rocket Pool as a regular user is as easy as navigating to the Rocket Pool website, entering an amount of ETH to stake, and clicking Start!
 When you stake in Rocket Pool, you will immediately receive an amount of rETH with equivalent value to the ETH you deposit.

 The value of rETH accumulates over time as the network earns rewards, so all you need to do to earn a profit is hold onto it.
 Once you’re ready to exit, simply trade your rETH back in for ETH via the website (or on an exchange), and as long as the network has performed well, you’ll end up with more than you put in!

 In order to run a node in the Rocket Pool network, you will need to install the Rocket Pool smart node software.
 The smart node client will allow you to create a new wallet for your node (to hold its Eth 1.0 account and Eth 2.0 validator keys) and register it with the Rocket Pool network.
 Once your node is registered, you can deposit ETH to create minipools (which will have user-deposited ETH assigned to them) and begin staking.